tmax818/vero_text/docs/html/_sources/08functions_part1.rst.txt

 .. admonition:: Practice these in the Veroskills interface

+   - Write a function that adds two numbers and prints their sum.
-   - Write a function that...
+   - Write a function that subtracts two numbers and prints their difference.